simaxme/hass-benning-solar/README.md

 There, you will need to input the following values:

-- `Host`: The hotsname or IP-Adress of your Benning Solar Inverter in the current network.
+- `Host`: The hostname or IP-Adress of your Benning Solar Inverter in the current network.
 - `Username`: The username of your admin account.
 Typically `admin`.
 - `Password`: The password of your admin account.
 Typically `benning`.